PrincetonUniversity/job_defense_shield/docs/setup.md

 $ job_defense_shield --usage-overview --clusters=della --partition=cpu,gpu
 ```

 The `-M` and `-r` options (or `--clusters` and `--partition`) can be used to reduce the load on the database server when an alert only applies to a particular cluster or particular partitions.
-These options are passed through to `sacct`.
+These options are passed through to the Slurm command `sacct`.
 See `man sacct` for more information.

 ## Email Test